-Unlisted employee options are issued to senior management under the Employee Share Option Plan, the principle terms being:
+Unlisted employee options are issued to senior management under the Employee Share Option Plan, the principal terms being:

-- The Employee Options have been issued for nil consideration; - Each Employee Option carries an entitlement to one fully paid ordinary share in the Company for each Employee Option vested; - Vesting only occurs after the end of the Performance Periods (30 June 2020 and 30 June 2021) and the number of Employee Options that vest (if any) will depend on: - Growth in Return on Capital Employed over the Performance Periods; and - Total shareholder return relative to the S&P/All Ordinaries Gold Index over the Performance Periods. - Options issued that vest will expire if not exercised on the vesting date; - · Unvested Employee Options lapse on cessation of a holder's employment with Westgold; - Any Employee Options that do not vest after the end of the Performance Periods will automatically lapse; and - No amount is payable by a holder of Employee Options in respect of the shares allocated upon vesting of the Employee Option.
+- The Employee Options have been issued for nil consideration; - Each Employee Option carries an entitlement to one fully paid ordinary share in the Company for each Employee Option vested; - Vesting only occurs after the end of the Performance Periods (30 June 2020 and 30 June 2021) and the number of Employee Options that vest (if any) will depend on: - $\circ$ Growth in Return on Capital Employed over the Performance Periods ("ROCE") (50%); and - Total Shareholder Return relative to the S&P/All Ordinaries Gold Index over the Performance Periods (50%). - Unvested Employee Options lapse on cessation of a holder's employment with Westgold; - Any Employee Options that do not vest after the end of the Performance Periods will automatically lapse; and - No amount is payable by a holder of Employee Options in respect of the shares allocated upon vesting of the Employee Option.